 Multilingualism in the European Parliament

-In the European Parliament, all official languages are equally important: all parliamentary documents are published in all the official languages of the European Union (EU) and all Members of the European Parliament (MEP) have the right to speak in the official language of their choice.
+In the European Parliament, all official languages are equally important: parliamentary documents are published in all the official languages of the European Union (EU) and Members of the European Parliament (MEP) have the right to speak and write in the official language of their choice.
 It also ensures everyone is able to follow and access the Parliament’s work.

 The European Union has always seen its great diversity of cultures and languages as an asset.
 Firmly rooted in the European treaties, multilingualism is the reflection of this cultural and linguistic diversity.
 It also makes the European institutions more accessible and transparent for all citizens of the Union, which is essential for the success of the EU’s democratic system.